wendy0728/dissertationProject/README.md

 Email: tom@gmail.com
 Password: password123Q

-If you encounter any difficulty to run the code,these are some of the solutions for some of the problems:
+If you encounter any difficulty to run the code,these are some of the solutions:
 1. Change the database version, in app/src/main/java/com/example/data/AppDatabse file, change the Database version to one number higher.
 2. Change the file path of the keystore.
 3. add the following line to local.properties: